 Samantha Bittman | Shift

-Samantha Bittman was born in 1982, in Chicago.
-She lives and works in Brooklyn, Illinois.
+Samantha Bittman was born in 1982, in Chicago and she lives and works in Brooklyn.
 She received her B.F.A. from the Rhode Island School of Design in 2004 and her M.F.A. from the School of the Art Institute of Chicago in 2010.
 Bittman also attended the Skowhegan School of Painting and Sculpture in 2011.

 Ronchini Gallery is pleased to present the first UK solo exhibition of American artist Samantha Bittman.
 The exhibition will feature eleven new wall based works and one site-specific mural.